Stratosphere-Studios/777-300ER/README.md

 (As of October 29, 2021):

 - Work in progress cabin, exterior texturing, and animations.
-- Completed cockpit modelling/texturing, improvements still to come.
+- Completed cockpit modeling/texturing, improvements still to come.
-- High quality GE90 FMOD Soundpack.
+- High-quality GE90 FMOD Soundpack.
-- A few manipulators in 3D cockpit, and their code (FMCs, MCP, all switch covers, radios, transponders, ext lights, elec panel).
+- A few manipulators in the 3D cockpit, and their code (FMCs, MCP, all switch covers, radios, transponders, ext lights, elec panel).

 ## FAQ